Direct laser-written optomechanical membranes in fiber Fabry-Perot cavities: Discussion

 \section{Discussion}

-We have demonstrated an FFPC-integrated optomechanical membrane-in-the-middle experiment with 3D direct laser-written membrane structures.
-The larger membrane thickness compared to other MIM-experiments \cite{thompson2008strong, flowers2012fiber, shkarin2014optically, fogliano2021mapping, rochau2021dynamical} of several $\lambda/2$ allows us to realize large optomechanical couplings of $g_0\sim\SI{30}{\kilo\hertz}$ due to the maximized intensity differences on the two membrane-air interfaces despite its relatively low reflectivity.
+We have demonstrated an FFPC-integrated optomechanical membrane-in-the-middle experiment with 3D direct laser-written membrane structures. \firstrevision{Despite the relatively low membrane reflectivity, large optomechanical couplings of $g_0\sim\SI{30}{\kilo\hertz}$ are realized since the comparatively large membrane thickness \cite{thompson2008strong, flowers2012fiber, shkarin2014optically, fogliano2021mapping, rochau2021dynamical} of several $\lambda/4$ allows us to maximize the intensity differences on the two membrane-air interfaces.
+Reducing the effective membrane mass by thinning the membrane thickness down to the order of a single $\lambda/4$ thickness will further enhance the optomechanical coupling.}

 The unconventional polymer material stemming from the 3D DLW fabrication process results in moderate intrinsic mechanical quality factors at ambient conditions.
 However, a significant gain in the mechanical Q-factor is realized at cryogenic temperatures.
 Furthermore, the large range of specialized 3D DLW materials \cite{IPresins}, the possible implementation of dissipation dilution techniques \cite{fedorov2019generalized}, the use of 3D DLW structures as blanks for material growth, and their capabilities as stamping frames will allow a fast advancement of the presented platform.
 In turn, optomechanical low-temperature experiments enable highly sensitive material characterization of DLW materials, which will contribute to the current rapid development of specialized resists.